History of the foreign policy of the United States: Debate over the United States as an empire

-A leading spokesman for America-as-Empire is British historian A. G. Hopkins.
-He argues that by the 21st century traditional economic imperialism was no longer in play, noting that the oil companies opposed the American invasion of Iraq in 2003.
+A leading spokesman for America-as-empire is British historian A. G. Hopkins.
+He argues that by the 21st century, traditional economic imperialism was no longer in play, noting that the oil companies opposed the American invasion of Iraq in 2003.
 Instead, anxieties about The negative impact of globalization on rural and rust-belt America were at work says Hopkins:

 These anxieties prepared the way for a conservative revival based on family, faith and flag that enabled the neo-conservatives to transform conservative patriotism into assertive nationalism after 9/11.
 In the short term, the invasion of Iraq was a manifestation of national unity.
-Placed in a longer perspective, it reveals a growing divergence between new globalised interests, which rely on cross-border negotiation, and insular nationalist interests, which seek to rebuild fortress America.
+Placed in a longer perspective, it reveals a growing divergence between new globalized interests, which rely on cross-border negotiation, and insular nationalist interests, which seek to rebuild fortress America.

-In 2001–2010 numerous scholars debated the "America as Empire" issue.
-Conservative Harvard professor Niall Ferguson concludes that Worldwide military and economic power have combined to make the U.S. the most powerful empire in history.
+During the 2000s and 2010s, numerous scholars debated the "America as Empire" issue.
+Niall Ferguson concludes that Worldwide military and economic power have combined to make the U.S. the most powerful empire in history.
 It is a good idea he thinks, because like the successful British Empire in the 19th century it works to globalize free markets, enhanced the rule of law and promote representative government.
 He fears, however, that Americans lack the long-term commitment in manpower and money to keep the Empire operating.